rkajitani/IsoRefiner/README.md

 ```bash
 conda install -y -c conda-forge -c bioconda isorefiner
 ```
 [Miniconda](https://docs.anaconda.com/miniconda/) is utilized.
-It may take a long time to solve dependencies, and you can [mamba](https://anaconda.org/conda-forge/mamba) instead of `conda` to reduce the time.
+It may take a long time to solve dependencies, and you can use [mamba](https://anaconda.org/conda-forge/mamba) instead of `conda` to reduce the time.
 Alternatively, you can install it and create a virtual environment simultaneously:
 ```bash
 conda create -y -c conda-forge -c bioconda -n isorefiner_env python=3.12.8 isorefiner